oVirt/ovirt-site/source/documentation/admin-guide/administration-guide.html.md

 The disk is no longer attached to the virtual machine.

+##### Sparsifying a Virtual Disk

+**Summary**

+When files are deleted from a virtual disk, the space they were occupying is not returned to the storage.
+Over time the virtual disk may become significantly bigger than it is needed to keep all the files.
+Sparsification helps to reduce the actual size of the virtual disk.
+The extra space is returned to the storage and may be used by other disks.

+If Virtual Disk has several snapshots, only the latest one is sparsified.
+If some file existed in previous snapshots and was deleted in the latest snapshot, its space cannot be freed and returned to the storage.
+In such situations the virtual disk may even become slightly bigger (maximum 0.01% of its size), because sparsification may need more space in the disk's metadata.
+To sparsify effectively, merge all snapshots before sparsification.

+**Procedure 8.23.
+Sparsifying a Virtual Disk**

+1. Click the **Virtual Machines** tab and select a virtual machine.
+2. Click the **Disks** tab in the details pane to display a list of virtual disks currently associated with the virtual machine.
+3. Select the virtual disks to sparsify.
+4. Click the **Sparsify** button to open the confirmation dialog.
+5. Click **OK**.

+**Result**

+The virtual disks are sparsified and have a status of `Locked` while being sparsified.

 #### Extending the Size of an Online Virtual Disk

 **Summary**